 “Oh.
 No. I didn’t mean…” I started.

 “Yes.
 You have my shirt.
-I have yours…” the man gestured to my embarrassingly white shirt.
+I have yours…” the man gestured at my embarrassingly white shirt.

 “Jesus, what was that?”
 I said, trying to breath again.

-Giristroula lent herself on the wall.
-As if she’d been holed under the plimsoll line.
+Giristroula lent herself on the wall, as if she’d been holed somewhere under the plimsoll line.
 She just rested there, shaking her head.

-I looked at the girl who had taken me from his safe, dull, London life.
-I smiled at her.
-“Thanks.”
+I looked at the Greek girl who had found me and taken me from my safe, dull, London life.
+I took her in my arms and smiled down at her.
+Kissing her.
+“Thank you…”

 “I guess we’re going to be here a while,” I said.
 “I’m going for a walk around.”